 N value (a

-A first party to a given user action MUST NOT share data about those network interactions with third parties to that action who are prohibited from collecting data from those network interactions under this recommendation.
-Data about the interaction MAY be shared with service providers acting on behalf of the first party.
+A first party to a given user action MUST NOT share data about those network interactions with third parties to that action who are prohibited from collecting data from those network interactions under this specification.
+Data about the interaction MAY be shared with service providers acting on behalf of that first party.

 Compliance rules in this section apply where a party determines that it is a first party to a given user action — either because network resources are intended only for use as a first party to a user action or because the status is dynamically discerned.
 For cases where a party later determines that data was unknowingly collected as a third party to a user action, see Section 6.
 Unknowing Collection.

-A first party to a given user action MAY elect to follow the rules defined under this recommendation for third parties.
+A first party to a given user action MAY elect to follow the rules defined under this specification for third parties.

 When a third party to a given user action receives a